hbludworth/firebase-template/README.md

 First, you must add your public Firebase configuration object to the frontend code.
 This can be found at `/packages/frontend/src/firebase.ts`.
 This will allow for your frontend app to properly manage user sessions, refresh tokens, etc.

 Next, you must provide the backend code with your private Firebase configuration JSON file.
 This should be done in a way that keeps the code private so that it is not committed to a publicly-accessible repository.
 This can be added to the backend firebase configuration file found at `/packages/backend/src/firebase.ts`.
-In the template, I have opted to store the configuration as an environment variable in the `.env` file, but you can choose to implement the private JSON configuration object however you wish.
+In the template, I have opted to store the configuration as a stringified JSON in an environment variable in an `.env` file within the `/packages/backend` directory, but you can choose to implement the private JSON configuration object however you wish.

 Finally, you must add connection details for your MongoDB database.
 In the file found at `/packages/backend/src/connection.ts` you can see that the MongoDB username, password, and hostname are accessed via environment variables.
-For your purposes, make sure to provide environment variables using `.env` files or some other method.
+For your purposes, make sure to provide environment variables using an `.env` file or some other method.
 These details should be kept private.

 Once these adjustments have been made, you are ready to run your own local version of the template application.